Colorful Candy Diffusion Science Activity

 If you use warm water, this process will happen more quickly.
 If you use cold water, it will happen more

 Smarties Candy does not do anything.
-They do not have the dyes.
+They do not have enough dye.

 |